tahuhali/Dragonbane/src/site/notes/Mallard.md

 activate this ability (no action) when making a skill roll and get a boon to the roll.
 You also become Angry, if you’re not already.
-This ability cannot be used for rolls against INT or INTbased skills.
+This ability cannot be used for rolls against INT or INT based skills.

 # Innate Ability: WEBBED FEET